KB1176 - Assignment Grading Workflow and Annotation

-This article covers how to use the Annotation Grading interface and the Marking Workflow.
+This article covers how to use Moodle's Annotation Grading interface and Marking Workflow.

 Annotation and Grading

-Back in 2016, the Moodle's Grading interface was redesigned to provide a faster, more convenient flow for marking Student assignments.
+In 2016, Moodle's Assignment Grading interface was redesigned to provide a faster, more convenient flow for marking Student assignments.
 The improved grading interface makes it easier to annotate student documents on the screen, right inside Moodle.

-The second video shows a wonderful improvement that came into effect as of Moodle version 3.3:
+The second video shows a wonderful improvement that came into effect with Moodle version 3.3:

 Viewing Many Attached Files